-An expense is recognized when it is incurred regardless of when it is paid.
-What you need to remember here is this: when it has been consumed or used and no entry was made to record an expense, then there is a need for an adjusting entry.
+Expenses are recognized when incurred regardless of when paid.
+What you need to remember here is this: when it has been consumed or used and no entry was made to record the expense, then there is a need for an adjusting entry.

 Accrued expense refers to an expense that the company has not paid yet but it has already incurred.